Uniqueness of radial solutions for the fractional Laplacian

 has a unique positive solution $Q(r) > 0$ up to scaling and translation.
-However, both the uniqueness proofs in \cite{Li-04,ChLiOu-06} make an indispensable use of the fact that this problems exhibits conformal symmetry.
-Again, the extension to a broader class of equations seems out of scope.
+However, both the uniqueness proofs in \cite{Li-04,ChLiOu-06} make essential use of the fact that this problem exhibits conformal symmetry.
+Apart from nonexistence results in the energy-subcritical case (see \cite{ChLiOu-05}), an extension of the methods in \cite{Li-04,ChLiOu-06} to prove uniqueness of positive solutions $Q(r)>0$ to a broader class of equations seems out of scope.

 \item In \cite{FrLe-10} the first two authors of this paper proved uniqueness and nondegeneracy of ground state $Q \in H^{s}(\R)$ for